anclko/anclko/README.md

 - 🔭 I’m currently in my 3rd year of working on my bachelor degree in Software Development
 - 🌱 I’m currently working on my Bachelor Thesis on "The Effects of Implicit Intents on IoT Applications" & working as part of a Server Group in a Software Engineering course focused on programming an Arduino Smart Home.
-- 📫 How to reach me: linkedin.com/in/anneclairekoch/
+- 😄 Currently self teaching myself Angular.JS, Flask and  getting familiar working with an Arduino Uno board.
-- 😄 Pronouns: She/Her
+- - 📫 How to reach me: linkedin.com/in/anneclairekoch/

 <h2> 🚀 &nbsp;What I Have Learned and Used So Far</h2>
 <p align="left">